jonathanxqs/MachineLearning_Course/README.md

 # Final Project
-# Kaggle-Zillow Competetion on Real Estate Zestimate Prediction
-./Zillow/PJ is our Machine Learning project.
+[My kernel and relevant PDF](https://github.com/jonathanxqs/MachineLearning_Course/tree/master/Zillow/PJ) is our Machine Learning project.
 We use gradient boosting decision tree in XGBOOST to simulate Linear Regression/LASSO and predict logerror between Zestimate and real sale price.

 # Can Xu : cx461@nyu.edu